hashicorp/packer/.github/CONTRIBUTING.md

 make lint PKG_NAME=builder/amazon
 ```

-Note: linting on Travis uses the `--new-from-rev=origin/master` flag to only lint new files added within a branch or pull-request.
+Note: linting on Travis uses the `--new-from-rev` flag to only lint new files added within a branch or pull-request.
 To run this check locally you can use the `ci-lint` make target.
 See [golangci-lint in CI](https://github.com/golangci/golangci-lint#faq) for more information.

 ```
 make ci-lint